What Remote Inspector is

-If you are using IL2CPP, you can not see some components in the Remote Inspector window.
-It is because IL2CPP strips unused classes by static checking.
-To prevent it, you need to set up a link.xml file in your Unity project.
-See Bytecode Stripping page for details.
+If you’re using IL2CPP, you may not see the information you need.
+This is because IL2CPP deletes unused classes and members through static inspection.
+To avoid this, you need to set the link.xml file in your Unity project.
+See Bytecode Stripping page for more information.

 Net Error:Cannot connect to the destination host

-http://[IP Address]:[Port] in the address bar of your web browser on the PC.
-Replace the
+http://[IP Address]:[Port] in the address bar of a web browser such as Chrome.
+Replace

 [IP Address] and

-[Port] with the values you typed in the Remote Hierarchy window.
-If everything is OK, you can see the message
+[Port] with the values entered in the Hierarchy window.
+If there is no problem with the network connection,

-If you are trying to connect your device through WIFI, make sure that your PC and your device are in the same network.
+If you want to connect your device via WIFI, make sure your PC and device are on the same network.

-Or, you are trying to connect your Android device through USB/ADB, make sure of your ADB forwarding settings. type below in the command line.
+If you are trying to connect your Android device via USB/ADB, check the ADB forward settings.
+Enter the following on the command line.

 adb forward --list